vylorane/virtual-moped-exercise/README.md

 The gas tank is currently 85% full.
 > go to Xi'an Famous Foods
 Now at 12th St. and 5th Ave, facing West.
+Now at 12th St. and 6th Ave, facing West.
-Now at 11th St. and 5th Ave, facing South.
+Now at 12th St. and 7th Ave, facing West.
-Now at 11th St. and 4th Ave, facing East.
+Now at 12th St. and 8th Ave, facing West.
-Now at 10th St. and 4th Ave, facing South.
+Now at 13th St. and 8th Ave, facing North.
-Now at 9th St. and 4th Ave, facing South.
+Now at 14th St. and 8th Ave, facing North.
-Now at 8th St. and 4th Ave, facing South.
-We have reached the Bluestone Lane.
-Enjoy your cappuccino.
+Now at 15th St. and 8th Ave, facing North.
+We have reached Xi'an Famous Foods.
+Enjoy your noodles.
+> how we doin'?
+The gas tank is currently 50% full.
 > go left
 ...etc...
 ```